ARTICLE

 Selected text level

-To feed on these creatures, whales suck in water and mud and separate food morsels using their broom-like baleen plates.
-They then push the excess water and mud back into the ocean by using their tongue to scrape food from the baleen.
+To feed on these creatures, whales suck in water and mud and separate morsels using their broom-like baleen plates.
+They then push the excess water and mud back into the by using their tongue to scrape food from the baleen.

 Alisa Schulman-Janiger is the gray whale census director for the Los Angeles, California, chapter of the American Cetacean Society.
-She says the hunting of gray whales in Baja California lagoons during the late 1800s and early 1900s was devastating.
+She says the hunting of gray whales in Baja California during the late 1800s and early 1900s was devastating.

 “The single biggest thing is that gray whales were targeted in their nursing lagoons,” she says.
 “So the whalers would go into the lagoons and kill the pregnant mothers, the nursing mothers, and the calves would die also.”

-After being near extinction in the 1950s, the gray whale population in the eastern Pacific has rebounded to an estimated 19,000 animals, considered to be a healthy stock.
+After being near extinction in the 1950s, the gray whale population in the eastern Pacific has rebounded to an 19,000 animals, considered to be a healthy stock.
 In 1994, the gray whale was “de-listed,” or removed from the Endangered Species List.

-Unfortunately, gray whales in the western Pacific, vulnerable to whalers from Japan and Russia, have not fared as well—their population remains at just under 100 animals.
+Unfortunately, gray whales in the western Pacific, to whalers from Japan and Russia, have not fared as well—their population remains at just under 100 animals.

 Media Credits